atharva-sardar02/ad-mint-ai/docs/epics.md

 - **FR-034:** Profile Display - System shall show user statistics (total videos, cost, dates) ✅
 - **FR-035:** User Stats Update - System shall increment total_generations and update total_cost ✅
  - **FR-036:** Hero Frame Generation (Text → Photo) - System shall provide a dedicated hero-frame generation flow, using text-to-image models to generate 4–8 hero frame candidates per request and persist them with metadata.
- - **FR-037:** Cinematographer-Level Prompt Enhancement for Images - System shall offer an optional LLM-powered “cinematographer enhancement” step for hero-frame prompts, returning enriched prompts with detailed cinematography guidance.
+ - **FR-037:** Cinematographer-Level Prompt Enhancement for Images - System shall offer an optional LLM-powered "cinematographer enhancement" step for hero-frame prompts, returning enriched prompts with detailed cinematography guidance.
  - **FR-038:** Hero Frame Iteration & Selection - System shall allow users to regenerate, mutate, favorite, and clearly select a canonical hero frame as the anchor for downstream generations.
  - **FR-039:** Image-to-Video Generation (Photo → Video) from Hero Frame - System shall support image-to-video generation from a selected hero frame, including motion and negative prompts, and produce at least one video attempt.
  - **FR-040:** Automated Multi-Attempt Generation with VBench-Based Selection - System shall support a 3-attempt auto mode, evaluate attempts with VBench, and auto-select the top-scoring attempt within a generation group.
  - **FR-041:** Iteration Workspace & Human-in-the-Loop Refinement - System shall provide an Iteration Workspace UI for side-by-side comparison of attempts, manual overrides, prompt edits, and LLM-based improvement suggestions.
- - **FR-042:** Iterative Refinement Workflow & Versioning - System shall treat each cycle of “prompt update → attempts → evaluation → selection” as an iteration, maintain a generation history timeline, and track a final_version per ad.
+ - **FR-042:** Iterative Refinement Workflow & Versioning - System shall treat each cycle of "prompt update → attempts → evaluation → selection" as an iteration, maintain a generation history timeline, and track a final_version per ad.
  - **FR-043:** Quality Dashboard & Benchmarks - System shall provide a quality dashboard visualizing VBench scores, iterations, and acceptance trends with filtering and aggregation options.
  - **FR-044:** Integration with Existing Pipeline & Epics - The hero-frame workflow shall reuse the existing generation pipeline, Epic 7 coherence capabilities, and Epic 6 editor as an additive professional-mode layer on top of the current system.
+ - **FR-045:** Brand Style Image Upload & Storage - System shall allow users to upload a folder of brand style images that persists across all their generations.
+ - **FR-046:** Product Image Upload & Storage - System shall allow users to upload a folder of product images that persists across all their generations.
+ - **FR-047:** Vision LLM Brand Style Extraction - System shall use Gemini 2.5 Flash Vision (via Replicate) to analyze brand style images and extract style information into a structured JSON format.
+ - **FR-048:** Vision LLM Product Image Analysis - System shall use Gemini 2.5 Flash Vision (via Replicate) to analyze product images and extract product-specific style and visual characteristics into a structured JSON format.
+ - **FR-049:** Brand Style JSON Integration with Scene Assembler - System shall feed extracted brand style JSON into the scene assembler to generate scene text with consistent brand style.
+ - **FR-050:** Product Image Selection from Uploaded Folder - System shall allow users to select a product image from their uploaded product folder when generating videos, instead of selecting from their computer system folder.
+ - **FR-051:** Brand Style Persistence Across Generations - System shall maintain extracted brand style JSON per user and apply it automatically to all their video generations unless explicitly overridden.

 ---